defgsus/blog/src/html_tools/render_chords/uku-post.md

 A very simple piece, but it has some merry drive.
 At that time, i began to realize that most of my new songs are good-tempered.

-You need to do a bit of fingering in the verse that is not written down, but it's easy to find out.
+You need to do a bit of extra fingering that is not written down, but it's easy to find out.

 ```chords-A/5/4/3
 E: 2-4